 He recorded and released his debut solo album, The Legacy, in 2007.
 Featuring 12 original songs the album name and its title track are a tribute to his father and is also a signal to the legacy of music Danny will pass on to his own children.

-“Banks of the Ohio“, also known as “Down on the Banks of the Ohio”, is a 19th-century murder ballad, written by unknown authors, in which “Willie” invites his young lover for a walk during which she rejects his marriage proposal.
-Once they are alone on the river bank, he murders the young woman.
+“Banks of the Ohio“, also known as “Down on the Banks of the Ohio” and “I’ll Never Be Yours”, is a 19th-century murder ballad, written by unknown authors.
+The lyrics tell of “Willie” who invites his young lover for a walk during which she rejects his marriage proposal and once they are alone on the river bank, he murders the young woman.